maialenz/WetPaws/TESTING.md

 ## OVERVIEW

-This being my first ever project in Web Development, so I did encounter quite a few obstacles that made me start the project from the start again (as seen in a commit history).
+This being my first ever project in Web Development, at the beginning, I encountered quite a few obstacles that made me start the project from the start again (as seen in the commit history).

 As my project started taking form and I could visualize it on a browser as I went along, I felt more and more confident on what I was doing, even trying new things like adding music tracks and trying different hover styles.

-But I still had to redo a few things that did not quite work as I planned, like loading libraries, JS, jQuery...
+Towards the end I had to redo a few things that did not quite work as I planned, like loading libraries, JS, jQuery...

 From the very beginning I used Google Chrome Dev Tools to style and fix my code, so thanks to that I found it much easier to see real time changes and copy that css/code to my workspace.